rajeshwar00shinde/BBB-BareMetal/README.md

 tftp-root=/srv/tftp
 dhcp-boot=beagle.img
 ```

-> set the ip of interface.
+> Set the ip address of an interface.

 ```
 ifconfig usb0 192.168.0.51
 ```

 > Copy the compiled binary `beagle.img` in /srv/tfp/
 > Restart dnsmasq.service
 > Press and hold S2 switch of BBB and connect the USB power supply to PC.
 > Verify the service is started successfully and BOOTP log exists

 ```
 systemctl status dnsmasq.service
 sudo cat /var/log/syslog | grep dnsmasq | grep BOOTP